-Biden still touts ‘Build Back Better,’ but what does that mean?
+Biden still touts Build Back Better, but what does that mean?

 Sometimes the White House appears to be rebranding Build Back Better as an inflation-fighting plan.

-“The president continues to bring it up because, as we talk about the impact of inflation, which most people experience in their daily lives as rising costs, one of the ways that we can address that is by passing legislation that will help lower costs for Americans, whether it’s child-care or health care or the cost of prescription drugs,” said Psaki.
+“The president continues to bring it up, because, as we talk about the impact of inflation, which most people experience in their daily lives as rising costs, one of the ways that we can address that is by passing legislation that will help lower costs for Americans, whether it’s child care or health care or the cost of prescription drugs,” Psaki said.

-As for the prospects of resurrecting Build Back Better, Psaki said the White House is “continuing to work in lockstep and in partnership with a range of senators.
+As for the prospects of resurrecting Build Back Better, Psaki said that the White House is “continuing to work in lockstep and in partnership with a range of senators.
 And they’re having their own discussions about moving these efforts forward.”

-White House spokesman Andrew Bates said in a statement that “the president and his team are working hard with a wide range of lawmakers on cutting costs for American families, including with regard to prescription drugs and energy,” echoing Biden’s recent focus on climate and drug costs as two major element of any plan.
+White House spokesman Andrew Bates said in a statement that “the president and his team are working hard with a wide range of lawmakers on cutting costs for American families, including with regard to prescription drugs and energy,” echoing Biden’s recent focus on climate and drug costs as two major elements of any plan.
 Bates also stressed that the plan would “reduce the deficit.”

 In the absence of direct talks between the White House and pivotal senators, a handful of committee chairmen have stepped in at the behest of Senate Majority Leader Charles E. Schumer (D-N.Y.) to engage directly with Manchin on what type of scaled-back package he might support, according to people familiar with the discussions.